occlum/occlum/docs/readthedocs/docs/source/quickstart.md

 #### Kernel Version

-From Occlum v1.0, the `io_uring` is used to enhance the IO performance.
-The `io_uring` is first introduced in Linux kernel 5.1 and still fast growing.
-To make Occlum v1.0 works well with `io_uring` and also the SGX in-tree driver, Linux kernel 5.10+ is expected.
+To use SGX in-tree driver, Linux kernel 5.10+ is expected.

 For example, in the Ubuntu 20.04 OS (Occlum default development OS), users could update the kernel with below command to get all Occlum required kernel features.
 ```